 Bruce Scott was born and bred in Western Queensland.
-He and his wife own and run Moothandella, a cattle station in the Queensland Channel Country.
+He and his wife owned and managed Moothandella, a cattle station in the Queensland Channel Country until 2020 and now resides in Charleville.
 Bruce has spent 27 years in local government, public sector and not-for-profit boards, and was Mayor of the Shire of Barcoo for 16 years.
 He has been recognised in the Queen’s birthday Honours List for his services to local government, and to the community.

 Bruce brings a breadth of experience of living and running businesses in rural communities.
-He currently acts as an advisor to the National Recovery and Resilience Agency, sits on the Southern Queensland Landscapes Board, South West Hospital and Health Service Board, Red Ridge Foundation, Rural Financial Counselling Service North Queensland Project Management Committee and the Mithaka Aboriginal Corporation Finance Audit and Risk Committee.
+He currently acts as an advisor to the National Emergency Management Agency, sits on the boards of Southern Queensland Landscapes, South West Hospital and Health Service, Red Ridge Foundation, Rural Financial Counselling Service North Queensland and the Mithaka Aboriginal Corporation Finance Audit and Risk Committee.

 He previously served as Chair of Desert Channels Queensland, and as a Director on the Central West Hospital and Health Service, Central West Remote Area Planning and Development Board (RAPAD), and Regional Natural Resource Management Groups Collective Board.

 Bruce has completed board governance, risk management and financial acumen training with the Australian Institute of Company Directors and the Queensland Treasury Corporation, and has a keen interest in telecommunications, renewable energy, the environment and responsible land use practices.
 He is also passionate about education and taking an integrated approach to building strong rural communities.

 Sue, together with her husband Michael, manages a diversified farm in the Wheatbelt of WA growing grains, oaten hay, and pork.
 They have also developed Moora Citrus, a 210ha citrus orchard in the new horticulture growing area near Dandaragan, also in WA.